“Order for payment” procedures - Sweden

 1.3.1 Is the use of a standardised form obligatory? (if yes, where can that form be obtained?)

-No. There is, however, an application form in Swedish and in English, together with instructions on how to fill it in, on the Swedish Enforcement Authority (‘Kronofogdemyndigheten’) website (http://www.kronofogden.se/).
+No. But for anyone who wishes, there is an application form available in Swedish and in English, together with instructions on how to fill it in, on the Enforcement Authority website (http://www.kronofogden.se/).

 1.3.2 Is representation by a lawyer required?

-No, there is no need to be represented by a solicitor when applying for a payment order.
-One can plead one’s own case so there is no need to have any representative or counsel at all.
+No, there is no need to be represented by a lawyer when applying for a payment order.
+You are entitled to plead your own case, and you need not have any representative or counsel at all.

 1.3.3 In how much detail do I have to describe the reason for the claim?

-The grounds must be sufficiently detailed that the defendant knows what the claim concerns and can decide whether or not to dispute it.
-The grounds must state objectively what the claim concerns, so that what is covered by the legal force of the outcome can be determined in the future.
+The grounds must be sufficiently detailed that the defendant knows what the claim is about and can decide whether or not to dispute it.
+It must be objectively clear what the scope of the claim is, so that once a decision has become enforceable it is possible to tell exactly what it covers.

 There is no requirement for written evidence to be provided.